LeshaTat/passdapp/README.md

     Sign transactions in the group (*tx*, *confirm*) with *confirmLSig* and *confirmTxnLSig*, respectively.
 Send the group to the ledger.

-    *confirmLSig* checks a suitable confirmation transaction (i.e. app call with right app id and the keyword "confirm" in the first position of arguments list) exists in the group and it's sender is the same as for the *tx* transaction.
+    *confirmLSig* checks a suitable confirmation transaction (i.e., app call with right app id and the keyword "confirm" in the first position of arguments list) exists in the group, and its sender is the same as for the *tx* transaction.

     *confirmTxnLSig* checks current transaction is a suitable confirmation transaction (in the same way as explained above).